Mindscape (1976 film)

 Mindscape (Le Paysagiste) is a 1976 pinscreen animation short film by Jacques Drouin, produced by the National Film Board of Canada.

+Production

-It was Drouin's second pinscreen work, after his 1974 work Trois exercices sur l'écran d'épingles d'Alexeieff, and received tremendous international recognition.
+It was Drouin's second pinscreen work, after his 1974 work Trois exercices sur l'écran d'épingles d'Alexeieff.

+The film had a budget of $38,740.

+Summary

 A film without dialogue, Mindscape shows an artist stepping inside his painting and wandering through a symbolically rich landscape.
-The film had a budget of $38,740.